 Project description: The Geospatial Information Services (GIS) Branch within the Office of Surface Mining Reclamation and Enforcement (OSMRE) leverages a multitude of resources to support field personnel with remotely sensed data.

 OSMRE inspectors conduct 4 complete inspections and 12 partial inspections at every surface coal mine where OSMRE is the regulatory authority.
-The States and Indian Tribal Lands that have their own coal regulatory program conduct their own inspections and OSMRE personnel conducts oversight inspections on a percentage of those sites.
-This in turn leaves the limited number of OSMRE inspectors to travel often and cover sites in several states.
+The States and Indian Tribal Lands that have their own coal regulatory program conduct their own inspections, and OSMRE personnel conducts oversight inspections on a percentage of those sites.
+This in turn leaves the limited number of OSMRE inspectors to travel often and cover sites in several States.

 OSMRE field personnel have been leveraging remotely sensed data and geospatial support from the GIS Branch to reduce the number of trips and amount of time spent in the field.

 Under the NextView contract, the GIS team requests new monthly collects of commercial high-resolution satellite imagery over several surface coal mines.
 In addition, the GIS team has access to the imagery archive containing all exiting MAXAR sensor collects.
 This is a valuable resource as there is no additional cost to the organization.
-Also, OSMRE has a small contract in place with PlanetLabs which provides access medium-resolution daily image collects and the ability to task a limited amount of high-resolution SkySat collects to help fill in the data gaps.
+Also, OSMRE has a small contract in place with PlanetLabs, which provides access to medium-resolution daily image collects and the ability to task a limited amount of high-resolution SkySat collects to help fill in the data gaps.
 The GIS team can also collect data with Unmanned Aircraft Systems over smaller sites that require detailed photogrammetric and mapping support.

 The GIS Branch compiles these remotely sensed datasets onto web maps and shares them with OSMRE staff and interested State and Tribal partners.
-The maps can be used in an office environment to conduct virtual partial-inspections or they can be loaded onto mobile devices to assist with a physical inspection in a remote location lacking cell service.
+The maps can be used in an office environment to conduct virtual partial inspections, or they can be loaded onto mobile devices to assist with a physical inspection in a remote location lacking cell service.

 In addition to reducing the number of physical visits to the sites, inspectors can use these tools to plan their time in the field and allocate more time to features that need more attention.